As a Commonwealth agency, DFAT has an obligation to

 - ensuring that recordkeeping policy and practices adopted by the department comply with DFAT’s obligations and responsibilities as a Commonwealth Government agency

-- ensuring that the technology used to support the systems that capture and keep records electronically are reliable, available and accessible to DFAT staff when required
+- ensuring that the technology used to support the systems that capture and keep records electronically are reliable, available and accessible to DFAT staff as required

 - implementing standards for business information systems that comply with NAA’s Standards and Guidelines for electronic recordkeeping, where warranted

-- incorporating electronic recordkeeping requirements (as outlined in Clause 13) into operational and maintenance plans
+- incorporating electronic recordkeeping requirements (as outlined in Section 9) into business system operational and maintenance plans, and into design specifications when building, reviewing, upgrading or acquiring new business systems

 - providing assurance that back-up and recovery strategies adequately meet electronic recordkeeping storage requirements